On this page

 The Social Model

 The social model is an updated way of considering disability.
-It says that people with disability aren’t disabled by their impairments, but by the world around them.
+It says that disabled people aren’t disabled by their impairments, but by the world around them.
 It focuses on barriers that prevent people with disability from participating in society.
+That people are disabled by these barriers.

 Rather than saying that the problem lies with the individual, the social model argues that the problem is that society is not accessible or inclusive.
-Under the social model, society needs to be more accessible and inclusive to ensure that people with disability can participate just like everyone else.
+Under the social model, society needs to be more accessible and inclusive to ensure that disabled people can participate just like everyone else.

 Does this way of looking at disability resonate with you?